Aditya260698/Application-Engineering-and-Development/README.md

-# Pande_Aditya_002762581
+# Hospital Management System

-INFO 5100 Assignment 2 - Hospital Management System
+INFO 5100 Project 2 - Hospital Management System

 The Hospital Management System is a tool that is used by the hospitals to carry out operational activites.
 There are 5 logins that are provided.
 The System Admin, Community Admin, Hospital Admin, Patient and Doctor.
 The System admin can perform CRUD( Create, Read, Update, Delete) Activites on details of the Doctors, Patients, Hospital and Encounters.